-Today’s guest post is by Poncho Lowder, a college pastor at City Bible Church, cofounder of the Bible and Journal App Company, and author of Pursue God: How Do You Develop a Thriving Relationship with God, which, for a limited time, you can get for only 99¢!
+Today’s guest post is by Poncho Lowder, a college pastor at City Bible Church, cofounder of the Bible and Journal App Company, and author of Pursue God: How Do You Develop a Thriving Relationship with God.

 The digital Bible revolution is a hot topic in today’s church.
 The fact that there are now over 100,000,000 Bible app users in the world raises an important question: are digital Bibles a good or bad thing?
 Do they help make the Word more easily accessible or do they cause people to reduce their devotions to a quick, convenient glance?